aws-samples/amazon-sagemaker-credit-risk-prediction-explainability-bias-detection/README.md

 ## Credit risk prediction and explainability with Amazon SageMaker

+In this workshop, we demonstrate a end to end ML use case of credit risk prediction with model explainability and bias detection.
+We use a well known open source dataset https://archive.ics.uci.edu/ml/datasets/South+German+Credit+%28UPDATE%29 .
-This example shows how to user SageMaker Clarify to run explainability jobs on a SageMaker hosted inference pipeline.
+We show how to use SageMaker Clarify to run explainability and bias detection on a SageMaker inference pipeline model.
+We include the explainability and bias reports from Clarify as well as relevant links to further resources on this subject.

 Below is the architecture diagram used in the solution: